TAPS Working Group

 for the connection, such as resolution of the Remote Endpoint

-Identifier(s), occurs in response to the Rendezvous call.
+Identifier(s), occurs in response to the Rendezvous call. calling Rendezvous.
 As with

 Listeners, the set of local paths and endpoints is constrained by

-generates and asynchronously returns a Connection object to
+and asynchronously returns a Connection object to represent the

-by which connections are initiated during a Rendezvous action will
+connections are initiated during a Rendezvous action will depend

 Preconnection.
 For example, if the Local and Remote Endpoints are